int19h/jbomohi/dict/selbricu'i/comments.md

 {nu mi broda do kei}, and {me'oi spaghetti}, since they may in fact be part of a tanru rather than being full selbri.

+## 2015-07-03T19:25:38Z — Wuzzy (comment 2168, on definition 66883, in reply to 2167)

+Re: Hm...

+In general, I think definitions on Jbovlaste should not include any sort of truth claim.
+It should not be our task (on Jbovlaste) to explain the world.
+For the same reason, Jbovlaste makes no assertion whether (for instance) "lo pelxu cu skari" is true.
+Just write down the pure definition; the notes may be used for clarification, truth claims (and debates about them) should be made outside of Jbovlaste.

+Apart from that, I think the English definition is a bit vague / poorly worded.